tharindurb/PRIME/README.md

 # PEAP
 <p align="justify">Patient Empowered Analytics Platform (PEAP) is an automated platform to investigate Online Support Group (a.k.a. health forums, online health groups) discussions for investigation of individualised patient behaviours and patient information, over time.
 It captures patient demographics, clinical factors, expressed emotions and decision-making behaviour based on the self-disclosed information encapsulated in the free-text posts of OSG.
 It further incorporates the temporality of the time sensitive events e.g., emotions, side-effects to capture the trajectories of the disease progression.</p>

 <p align="justify">While PEAP can be applied to investigate any Online Support Group (OSG), its extraction of clinical factors is currently optimised for prostate cancer related OSGs.
-However, it can easily adapted to investigate any other disease by altering the relevant consumer health thesauruses included in the <strong>models</strong> folder.</p>
+However, it can easily be adapted to investigate any other disease by altering the relevant consumer health thesauruses included in the <strong>models</strong> folder.</p>

 <p align="justify">PEAP is composed of an ensemble of machine learning (ML) algorithms and natural language processing (NLP) techniques adapted to address the nature, content and variety of these discussions.</p>

 ### Contributors
-<p align="justify">PEAP is a collaborative effort from the machine learning researchers of <a href="https://www.latrobe.edu.au/centre-for-data-analytics-and-cognition "><strong>Research Centre for Data Analytics and Cognition</strong></a>with the gidence and support from the clinicians at <a href="http://www.austin.org.au"><strong>Austin Health</strong></a></p>
+<p align="justify">PEAP is a collaborative effort from the machine learning researchers of <a href="https://www.latrobe.edu.au/centre-for-data-analytics-and-cognition "><strong>Research Centre for Data Analytics and Cognition</strong></a> with the guidance  and support from the clinicians at <a href="http://www.austin.org.au"><strong>Austin Health</strong></a>.</p>

 ### Data
 <p align="justify">PEAP is trialled on a large collection of Prostate cancer related OSG discussion collected from 10 large OSGs using web scraping techniques.
 While the collected data is publicly available in the respective OSG websites, in order to protect the privacy of the users the dataset is not included with this open source distribution.
 However, the dataset will be made available to the researchers who have ethics approval and wish sign a data usage agreement.</p>